jakee417/jakee417.github.io/_posts/2024-05-01-theoretical-minimum-1-4.md

 ---
-title: Theoretical Minimum - Classical Mechanics, Lecture 4
+title: Classical Mechanics - Lecture 4 - Systems of More Than One Particle
 author: jake
 date: 2024-05-01 12:00:00 +0800
 categories: [Physics, Theoretical Minimum]